htetpaihtun/docker-for-my-friends/chapter-5/README.md

 ````
 Then, you can point your browser to `localhost:8090` or `curl localhost:8090` and see it is working fine.

-But we don't want to manually start a container by manually doing ports mapping, volume mapping, attaching to network everytime we want to run.
+But we don't want to manually start a container by manually doing ports exposing, volume mapping and setting entry points.
 We want our container to actually start from pre-built docker image.

 ---